Professor Wei Sen from China’s Fudan University recently wrote in a report that half of China’s taxes are used to support the government.

 Wei also said in his report that the cost of medical education in China is only 3.8 percent of China’s GDP, but 23.3 percent in Japan.
 Such a huge amount of tax money going to the Chinese government, and yet it has a huge amount of debts and deficits at the same time.

-Wei pointed out that administrative expenses for the Chinese government were as high as 25.6 per cent of its GDP in 2006.
+Wei pointed out that administrative expenses for the Chinese government were as high as 25.6 percent of its GDP in 2016.

 He suggested that the Chinese government should reduce taxes and return wealth to the people.

 A lot of money concentrated in the hands of the government results in wasteful spending, and too little money for the people’s livelihood.
-Since tax reform will interfere with Chinese interest groups, tax reform in China is still a question mark.
+Since tax reform will interfere with Chinese interest groups, it is still a question mark.